AdobeDocs/experience-platform.en/help/tags/extensions/web/privacy/overview.md

 ### Define a data element to handle identities

-In the Data Collection UI, start the process of creating a new data element.
-Select **[!UICONTROL Core]** for the extension, and **[!UICONTROL Custom Code]** for the data element type.
+In the Data Collection UI, start the process of creating a new data element by selecting **[!UICONTROL Data Elements]** in the left navigation, followed by **[!UICONTROL Add Data Element]**.
+Once you are on the configuration screen, select **[!UICONTROL Core]** for the extension and **[!UICONTROL Custom Code]** for the data element type.
 From here, select **[!UICONTROL Open Editor]** in the right panel.

 ![Select data element type](../../../images/extensions/privacy/data-element-type.png)

 In the dialog that appears, define a JavaScript function that will handle the retrieved identities.
 The callback must accept a single object-type argument (`ids` in the example below).
-The function can also invoke any variables and functions that are globally available on your site for further processing.
+The function can then handle the IDs however you wish, and can also invoke any variables and functions that are globally available on your site for further processing.

 >[!NOTE]
 >